- Blind mode tutorial

 Pick a beautiful main image

 The main post image is very important: it shows on blog post lists.
-Make your post stand out, but avoid copyrighted images.
+Make your post distinctive, but avoid copyrighted images.
 If not, we may have to delete your post.

 It is safe to use images from the following websites: unsplash.com, creativecommons.org, pixabay.com, pexels.com, piqsels.com, freeimages.com.
 Before using an image, ensure to check its licensing as it may have certain requirements or restrictions.
 Commonly, these can include creator attribution, or preventing derivative works.